Structural Engineer Report Cost: Simple UK Guide for Homeowners

 Cracks

-Diagonal cracks or gaps larger than 3–5 mm.
+Diagonal cracks or gaps larger than 3–5 mm, particularly at corners of windows and doors.

 Sagging floors